 Suran and Kilgo (2017) conducted research on the Boston Marathon bombing and the role of social media during times of crisis.
-In their research, Suran and Kilgo analyzed the role of gatekeeping on the social media site Reddit and studied the CJ that occurred during that particular crisis.
+In their research, Suran and Kilgo (2017) analyzed the role of gatekeeping on the social media site Reddit and studied the CJ that occurred during that particular crisis.
 They checked if this social media site was able to perform a way that was different than mainstream news providers.

-Suran and Kilgo argue that gatekeeping in social media is more complex because of the nature of this medium.
-Traditionally, gatekeeping is done when mediators decide what should be published and what should not (White 1950).
+Suran and Kilgo (2017) argue that gatekeeping in social media is more complex because of the nature of this medium.
+Traditionally, gatekeeping is done when mediators decide what should be published and what should not (White, 1950).
 But when the content is user generated content and posted by citizen journalists as opposed to professional journalists, this becomes more complicated and the role of gatekeeping extends instead of changes.
 Ali and Fahmy (2013) claim that gatekeeping of UGC is pretty much the same as mainstream gatekeeping except that it is done by citizen journalists instead.
 Thus, gatekeeping is a necessary element in the use of social media as a portal for news and the role of CJ is intertwined in the job of gatekeeping.

-1.4 Reddit as a news platform:
+1.4 Reddit as a news platform.

 In this paper, I examine the social media platform Reddit.
 Reddit has a unique position as it is a self-proclaimed alternative media site that is “free from the press” (not professional journalism) or alternatively “front page of the internet” (news that is edited by the masses).
 Reddit is a social media site that was established in 2005 by two college friends, Steven Huffman and Alexis Ohanian.
 To date (December 2018) there are 330,000,000 active users with an average of 14 billion average posts per month.
 This social media site has the content provided by the users and is based on a voting system where the users (who are identified by user names and are mostly anonymous) vote up or down for a post and can comment as well.
 Comments form a discussion tree which users can reply to or write a new comment and therefore start a new tree.
 There is a notification system that allows users to follow the discussions that they are part of.
 The topics are organized by subreddits which are sub-groups of interest.
 Each subreddit has a creator (who can be anyone registered as a member of Reddit) and a set of rules that the subscribers must follow.
 There are also monitors that check whether the subscribers are following the rules.
 If there is a breach of the rules, the comment can be removed and the user is reported.